 Guided by the motto “Sing.
 Share.
 Grow.”, the programme develops young singers who perform with joy, share their love of music with others, and grow in character through the experience.

-Year-long (35-week) training blending Dalcroze, Kodály and Orff: whole-body rhythm, pitch, literacy as a base to develop a choral foundation
+ABRSM Music Medals Singing Syllabus and a Year-long (32-week) training blending Dalcroze, Kodály and Orff: whole-body rhythm, pitch, literacy as a base to develop a choral foundation

 From concert halls to amusement parks, the opportunity to shine on stage awaits